Healthcare in Europe

-European health
+Health in Europe

 The World Health Organization has listed 53 countries as comprising the European region.
 Health outcomes vary greatly by country.
-Countries in western Europe have had a significant increase in life expectancy since World War II, while most of eastern Europe and the former Soviet countries have experienced a decrease in life expectancy.
+Countries in Northern and Western Europe have had a significant increase in life expectancy since World War II, while most of the former Eastern Bloc countries have experienced a decrease in life expectancy.

-Tobacco use is the largest preventable cause of death in Europe.
+Tobacco smoking is the largest preventable cause of death in Europe.
 Many countries have passed legislation in the past few decades restricting tobacco sales and use.
-According to the European Health Interview Survey (EHIS) conducted between 2013 and 2015, substantial inequalities existed in terms of sex, age and education level concerning the proportion of adults who were daily smokers of cigarettes.
+According to the European Health Interview Survey (EHIS) conducted between 2013 and 2015, substantial inequalities existed in terms of sex, age and education level concerning the proportion of adults who were daily cigarette smokers.

 European Union

-The European Union has no major administrative responsibility in the field of healthcare.
-The European Commission's Directorate-General for Health and Consumers however seeks to align national laws on the safety of food and other products, on consumers' rights, and on the protection of people's health, to form new EU wide laws and thus strengthen its internal markets.
+The European Union has no major administrative or legal responsibility in the field of healthcare.
+The European Commission's Directorate-General for Health and Consumers however seeks to align national laws on the safety of food and other products, on consumers' rights, and on the protection of people's health, to formulate new EU wide laws and thus strengthen its internal markets.

 Both the World Health Organization Regional Office for Europe (WHO/Europe) and the European Centre for Disease Prevention and Control are involved in public health development in Europe.

 COVID-19 pandemic

-The European Union countries were impacted by the COVID-19 pandemic.
-The governments of the various countries adopted healthcare standards aimed at the number of infected and people who are deceased.
+Governments adopted healthcare standards aimed at the number of infected and people who are deceased.
 A widespread vaccination campaign helped to lower the COVID-19 mortality rate.
 In addition to the COVID-19 vaccines, the mortality rates were determined by the number of physicians, the number of available Intensive care unit (ICU) beds and safety policies carried out by governments.
 Mortality rates varied in Europe depending on whether the countries have a higher or lower rate of the adult population over 65 years of age.
 Studies show that having an adequate number of health professionals is one of the most important variables in reducing the number of deaths.
+Healthcare spending in the EU was 10.9% of GDP in 2020, up one percentage point from 2019.
+The governments in various countries pay for a major portion of these expenses.